zli117/PicoMK/docs/layout_cc.md

 ```

 For next step you can take a look at the default layout at `configs/default/layout.cc` for [Pico-Keyboard](https://github.com/zli117/Pico-Keyboard).
 Please also take a look at the `layout_helper.h` for helper macros and keycodes.

+# Migrate from old config
+Note that in order to support arbitrary duplexing, `kRowGPIO`, `kColGPIO`, and `kDiodeColToRow` are deprecated.
+If you're using the old config, all you have to do is to remove these three variables.
+The new `kGPIOMatrix` supports a superset of what the old `kGPIOMatrix` can express, namely now a pin can be both a source and a sink, as long as not for the same switch.